Article

 Stay active and engaged

 When clients post projects, they want to find qualified talent who can get started right away.
-Upwork tries to match clients with responsive talent who are available and active on the platform.
+Upwork tries to match clients with responsive freelancers who are available and active on the platform.
 If a client likes your proposal or profile and sends an interview request or job invite, responding quickly can help you win the bid.

 Seek feedback and ask for testimonials